 "This work is a valuable addition to the literature on this "season of revival," a revival that Harvard historian Perry Miller called "The Event of the Century."
 I heartily endorse it!"

-Timothy K. Beougher, Billy Graham Professor of Evangelism and Church Growth, The Southern Baptist Theological Seminary, Louisville, Kentucky
+Timothy K. Beougher, Billy Graham Professor of Evangelism, The Southern Baptist Theological Seminary, Louisville, Kentucky

 "This volume provides a penetrating insight into a fascinating instance of the strange and wonderful workings of God."

 Jonathan Stephen, Principal, Wales Evangelical School of Theology, Bridgend, Wales